Palais Brühl

 Nearby Attractions

-5. Brühl’s Terrace: Often referred to as the “Balcony of Europe,” this scenic promenade offers picturesque views of the Elbe River and the cityscape.
+4. Brühl’s Terrace: Known as the “balcony of Europe,” this scenic promenade offers splendid views of the Elbe River and is lined with historical buildings, making it a perfect spot for a leisurely walk.

 Insider Tips